University Policies and Response Procedure for Bias-Motivated Incidents

 Because this protocol addresses behaviors believed to be initiated by students, it does not address bias incidents initiated by or between faculty and staff.
 Faculty or staff members who have experienced bias-related behavior from another faculty or staff member should contact the Human Resources Office for assistance.

-In keeping with University policy, students who believe they have experienced bias-related behavior by a faculty member or staff member should report their complaint to April Vari, Vice President for Campus Life and Inclusive Excellence/Dean of Students (VPCLIE/DOS), who will report the matter to Human Resources for shared investigation and resolution of the matter.
+In keeping with University policy, students who believe they have experienced bias-related behavior by a faculty member or staff member should report their complaint to Gloria Oikelome, Provost and Vice President for Academic Affairs, who will report the matter to Human Resources for shared investigation and resolution of the matter.

 PROCEDURES FOR REPORTING BIAS-MOTIVATED INCIDENTS